Do you speak Money fluently?

 - Are your colleagues talking about “pillars” at the coffee machine and you’re unsure why architecture is such a popular topic?

-- You don’t care about money or being rich but the little voice inside tells you that you should still have some sort of plan?
+- You don’t care about money or being wealthy but the little voice inside tells you that you should still have some sort of investment plan?

-- Do you earn a decent salary and you wish you knew what to do with what is left on your account at the end of the month?
+- Do you earn a decent salary and you wish you knew what to do with the money left on your account at the end of the month?

 Then you and me from 2011 have a lot in common.